Last updated on January 16, 2026

 Repotting: When and How to Repot a ZZ Plant

 ZZ plants are slow growers and thrive in tight spaces.
 According to some plant parents, repotting should be done only when the plant has outgrown its previous container.
-In my view, repotting is essential every 2–3 years to refresh the soil and improve drainage.
+Repotting is generally recommended every 2–3 years to refresh the soil and improve drainage.
 For larger growth, move it into a pot just 1–2 inches wider, since its rhizomes expand sideways.

 Note: Repotting in spring or summer is recommended for quick recovery and less stress on the plant.